Sarawut-Posan/Sarawut-Posan/README.md

 ### Hi, there 👋
-I am a recent graduate with a **Bachelor's degree in Computer Science from Khonkaen University**, seeking an entry-level position as a Front-end Developer.
-I have skills in Angular Framework, CSS, HTML, and I have 3 months of experience as a Front-end Developer.
-I look forward to applying my skills and continuing to grow in this field.
+I recently graduated in Computer Science from Khonkaen University.
+I've got some basic skills in Python, C#, HTML, CSS, and JavaScript, and I've dabbled in ASP.NET MVC.
+I'm super excited to put my skills to use and learn even more.
+I'm on the lookout for opportunities to contribute to cool software solutions while continuously growing in my field.

 #### Skills <a href="">
 ![](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)